deshal-hem/SL_Cricket_Power_BI_Project/README.md

     - The opposition team was extracted using the "Text.AfterDelimiter" function
     - Match location (home or away) and opponent difficulty (strong or weak) were added using conditional columns
     - The winner of the match was added using an IF statement
-    - Irrelevant rows columns were removed
+    - Irrelevant columns were removed

 - Afterwards, the cleaned and transformed data were loaded into Power BI